 A white-collar crimes lawyer in Los Angeles can help you learn more about these charges and other charges tied to fraud and forgery.

-Embezzlement: The Legal Options for a Defense
+Legal Options for an Embezzlement Defense

-You Thought You had the Right to Take the Property
+You Thought You Had the Right to Take the Property

 Get Legal Help Handling Embezzlement Charges